gajus/wholly/README.md

 ## How does it work?

-If you want to support `colspan` and `rowspan`, then first you need to build table cell index, ie. matrix that identifies cell positition in every row regardless of the markup.
-Then you need to track events of all the table cells of interest and calculate their offset in the matrix and the columns that share the vertical index.
+If you want to support `colspan` and `rowspan`, then first you need to build table index, ie. matrix that identifies cell position in every row regardless of the markup.
+Then you need to track events of all the table cells and calculate their offset in the matrix and the columns that share the horizontal and vertical index.

 The resulting lookup is illustrated in the following animation: